 There’s nothing as hearty as a good meal that starts with hummus and ends with baklava.
 Fall in love with falafel all over again at these Middle Eastern restaurants in Hong Kong.

-Travelling all the way to Dubai to get a taste of authentic Middle Eastern cuisine?
-Those were the days!
-Hong Kong serves hot new dishes at these new restaurants every month and the food scene here knows no borders.
-If you love a good resto that also serves a handful of vegetarian options, then you’ll love these Middle Eastern restaurants in Hong Kong.
+No need for a getaway for a taste of authentic Middle Eastern cuisine!
+Hong Kong has hot new restaurants opening every month, contributing to an exciting food scene that knows no borders.
+If you love a good resto that also serves some mean vegetarian options, you’ll love these Middle Eastern restaurants in Hong Kong.

 Best Middle Eastern restaurants in Hong Kong

-For a more upscale dining experience, Shahrazad is inspired by the Middle Eastern collection of tales: One Thousand and One Nights.
-The vivid colours, bold patterns, and Arabian lanterns instantly teleport you to the land of Persia (as do the food!)
-Start off with some hummus Beiruti (not your ordinary) or hummus with lamb before indulging in a chef’s special lamb shank.
-You’ll also love the tagines that are served with vermicelli rice.
-You can’t leave Shahrazad without a shisha sesh and a signature cocktail – be prepared for quite an elaborate list of drinks!
+For more upscale Middle Eastern dining in Hong Kong, Shahrazad Lebanese Dining Lounge & Bar is the place to go.
+The vivid colours, bold patterns, and Arabian lanterns instantly teleport you to the land of Persia (as does the food!).
+Start off with some Shahrazad Fattoush and Kibbeh before indulging in the Lahma Bill Fasolia.
+Additionally, if you’re still peckish, you’ll love the Tagines that are served with vermicelli rice.
+Of course, you can’t leave Shahrazad without a shisha sesh with some signature cocktails – be prepared for quite an elaborate list of fresh fruit hookah!

-Did you know Shahrazad also gives amazing shisha?
+Did you know Shahrazad also has amazing shisha?
 Let us hook you up with the best hookah lounges in Hong Kong.

 Shahrazad Lebanese Dining Lounge & Bar, 2/F, Carfield Commercial Building, 77 Wyndham Street, Central, Hong Kong, p.
 2330 0242